Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Introduction

-The $O(a)$ in (\ref{2}) denotes order-$a$ terms in the forces that approach zero as $a$ approaches zero.
+The $O(a)$ in (\ref{2}) denotes order-$a$ terms in the applied and self-electromagnetic forces that approach zero as $a$ approaches zero.
 However, there is a problem with letting the radius $a$ of the charged sphere approach zero.
 Although the electrostatic mass $m_\mathrm{es}$ in (\ref{2}) of the charged sphere correctly increases without bound as $a\to0$, this divergent mass doesn't correspond to the finite mass of a fundamental point (or extremely small) particle like the electron.
-A fairly obvious way around this undesirable unbounded electrostatic mass is to assume, as Dirac does \cite{Dirac1938}, that a fundamental particle like the electron is more complicated than the classical model of an extended charge (charged insulator in our case) and simply renormalize the mass $(m_\mathrm{es}+m_\mathrm{ins})$ to a fixed finite value $m$ equal to the measured rest mass of the fundamental particle (such as the electron) as $a$ is allowed to approach zero.
+A fairly obvious way around this undesirable unbounded, though physically correct, electrostatic mass is to assume, as Dirac does \cite{Dirac1938}, that a fundamental particle like the electron is more complicated than the classical model of an extended charge (charged insulator in our case) and simply renormalize the mass $(m_\mathrm{es}+m_\mathrm{ins})$ to a fixed finite value $m$ equal to the measured rest mass of the fundamental particle (such as the electron) as $a$ is allowed to approach zero.
 Then the $O(a)$ terms in (\ref{2}) vanish and this modified Lorentz-Abraham equation of motion becomes equal to the modified Lorentz-Abraham-Dirac (LAD) equation of motion \cite[eq.
-(8.274)]{Yaghjian3rd} \beq{3} F_\mathrm{ext}^i + f_a^i = mc^2 \f{\D u^i}{\D s} -\f{e^2}{6\pi\epsilon_0} \left( \f{\D ^2u^i}{\D s^2} + u^i \f{\D u_j}{\D s} \f{\D u^j}{\D s}\right). \ee The relativistic (Born) rigidity condition in (\ref{1}) is still required for the validity of this modified LAD equation of motion in (\ref{3}); see Section \ref{CME}.
+(8.274)]{Yaghjian3rd} \beq{3} F_\mathrm{ext}^i + f_a^i = mc^2 \f{\D u^i}{\D s} -\f{e^2}{6\pi\epsilon_0} \left( \f{\D ^2u^i}{\D s^2} + u^i \f{\D u_j}{\D s} \f{\D u^j}{\D s}\right). \ee The relativistic (Born) rigidity condition in (\ref{1}) on any jumps in rest-frame center velocities across the infinitesimal transition intervals is still required for the validity of this modified LAD equation of motion in (\ref{3}); see Section \ref{CME}.